For Florida Pharmacists and Student Pharmacists

 We encourage schools and colleges of pharmacy in Florida to incorporate the NASPA/FPA Pharmacy-based Point-of-Care Test & Treat Certificate Program into the PharmD curriculum.
 The POCT&T certificate program provides students with the practice-based knowledge to assess, test or screen for and treat patients for minor, nonchronic health conditions – a skillset employers are increasingly seeking as they expand pharmacy services.

 The POCT&T Certificate Program is typically provided as a one credit hour elective or requirement and is proving popular among students in the pharmacy schools currently offering POCT education.
-The program is turn-key: We provide a sample syllabus [need to link] and administrative support to faculty through our website where the online home study for the program is housed.
+The program is turn-key: We provide administrative support to faculty for our website where the online home study for the program is housed.
 Costs are minimal.

 Please check our “Upcoming Trainings” page for available dates and locations.
 If no dates and locations are convenient, a trainer may be available to come to your location.
 Additional fees, including travel and materials apply.
 If you are interested, please email firstname.lastname@example.org.